 MANUFACTURING LOCATION STAMPS

 The major tube manufacturers all had multiple manufacturing locations.
 The date-of-manufacturing stamp is often expanded with an indication of the Röhrenwerk (RöW, tube factory) location.
-On Valvo/Philips tubes, this is typically "H" for Hamburg, "W" for Wien (Vienna/Austria), "WW" for Weißwasser, and "E" for Eindhoven/The Netherlands.
+On Valvo/Philips tubes, this is typically "H" for Hamburg, "W" for Wien (Vienna/Austria), "WW" for Weißwasser, "Pg" for Prague ("Pg T" for the subsidiary "Tatra" factory, ref.
+110), and "E" for Eindhoven/The Netherlands.
 The letter code is placed after the date code, except for "W", which is typically placed in front of the date code.

 Fig. 69: example of Telefunken RV12P4000 tube manufactured in Hamburg